japila-books/spark-sql-internals/docs/expressions/CodegenFallback.md

-title: CodegenFallback

-# CodegenFallback -- Catalyst Expressions with Fallback Code Generation Mode
+# CodegenFallback &mdash; Catalyst Expressions with Fallback Code Generation Mode

 `CodegenFallback` is the <<contract, contract>> of <<implementations, Catalyst expressions>> that do not support a Java code generation and want to <<doGenCode, fall back to interpreted mode>> (aka _fallback mode_).